 Now in most sushi rolls you find other ingredients – and that’s where you find other fascicles that are carry information about touch, pain, temperature and movement.
 In amongst the rice that is the internal epineurium carries tiny blood vessels that run parallel.
 This is all tightly packed together and finally surrounded by the seaweed wrap of nerves – the external epineurium and mesoneurium.

 Now going back to the smallest strand – the axon – you will find myelin.
-Myelin is a fatty substance made of layers of cells called Schwann cells that organise themselves into clumps called Nodes of Ranvier.
+Myelin is a fatty substance made of layers of cells called Schwann cells that organize themselves into clumps called Nodes of Ranvier.
 These cells allow electrical impulses to travel more quickly along a nerve because it makes the cell membranes more excitable as it allows the conduction to ‘jump’ along.

 Demyelination, or the loss of myelin, can occur in nerves in a condition such as Guillain-Barre, sometimes referred to as Acute Inflammatory Demyelinating Polyneuropathy.